-How to offer our dogs to use their noses to find good things to eat.
-The search for food is part of survival reflexes, all dogs have this innate talent.
-This activity can be offered at least once a day.
+How to offer our dogs to use their nose to find good things to eat.
+Searching food is part of the basic survival reflexes, all dogs have this innate talent.
+We can offer this game from once a day to four times a day.

 Description and evolution

-Step 1: scatter 5 treats, in front of the dog, on a small area.
-To make the exercise easier for a dog who has difficulties, we can start in a quiet room of the house (in which he feels comfortable).
+Step 1 : 5 treats scattered at the sight of the dog, over a small area.
+To facilitate exercise for dogs in difficulty, we start in a quiet room of the house (in which he feels comfortable).

-Step 3: same amount of treats, out of the dog’s sight, on the same area.
-It is important to add one difficulty at a time: the amount of treats, the surface, the environment (quiet, noisy, distracting, …), in or out of sight of the dog.
+Step 3 : the same number of treats, out of sight of the dog, over the samed area.
+It is important to add one difficulty at a time: either the number of treats, the size of the area, the environment (quiet, noisy, distracting,…), at sight or out of sight of the dog.
 Only one parameter changes between two steps of the exercise.

 Learning without pressure

-It is possible that our dog will need a pause: he just leaves the search area to do something else or rest.
-It is pointless to insist and force him to continue, as if we force him, it is no longer a game, it becomes an obligation that will not leave him with a fun memory.
+It is possible that our dog needs a pause: he just leaves the search area to do something else or rest.
+It is useless to insist and force him to continue the exercise.
+If we force our dog, it is no longer a game, it becomes an obligation that will not leave him necessarily a good memory.

-In the same vein, it is useless to “motivate” our dog by repeating the request (“search” for example).
+In the same vein, it is useless to “motivate” our dog by repeating the request (“seek” for example).
 While our dog is focused on the treat search, he mainly uses his eyesight and his nose.
-Repeating “search”, “search”, “search” distracts him and floods his ears and his brain with useless information.
+Repeating “seek”, “seek”, “seek” distracts him and floods his ears and his brain with useless information.
 It’s just distraction, not motivation.

-You do not need to help him, for example by pointing to the treats you see.
+You do not need to help him, for example, by pointing the treats you see.
 The purpose of the game is that our dog develops his nose skills, this is not a game of speed or performance.
 When our dog stops searching, the game is over either temporarily because he just needs a break, or definitely depending on our dog.
-It is important to respect his learning rhythm.
+Let’s respect his learning rhythm.

 Those who do not cope

-If our dog loves these treats but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning).
+If our dog loves these treats but is not interested in research, it’s probably because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning).
 It’s up to us to offer him a game that lives up to his physical and / or emotional abilities.

 Some dogs do not share their food.
-It is imperative to offer to these dogs the possibility to do treat searches on their own.
-It’s up to us to offer a game adapted to the social abilities of our dog.
+It is imperative to offer to these dogs the possibility to do it alone.
+It is up to us to offer a game adapted to the social abilities of our dog.

-- Treat searches can be offered once to several times a day;
+- It can be organized from once a day to four times a day;